maddog19527/Github_Templates/Text_Markdown_Samples.md

-Normal text can be written as is, and image and
+Normal text can be written as is.

---If you feel that using HTML might allow you greater flexibility:
+# HTML syntax, which may allow you more flexibility

 ## For using a header: